 "Why are you helping us?"
 Gohan interjected.
-"How do you know where not going to hurt you or something?"
+"How do you know we're not going to hurt you or something?"

 "Look, kid," the Prince snarled, "you couldn't hurt me if you tried.
 I'm letting you stay here because, frankly, you are harmless.
 The both of you."
 He sent Bulma a look that had her sneering back at him.
 "Although I have my eye on you."

 "That's more like it."
-She winked at him before placing their clothes on the sitting room night stand and resting her hands on her hips.
+She placed their clothes on the sitting room nightstand and rested her hands on her hips.
 "Get the computer set up and we'll call your Mom," she told Gohan.

 "Do you have a bathroom?"
 She asked the Prince.
 To her delight, a blush grazed his cheeks slightly.
 He grumbled and stomped across the room, where he slammed open the door.
-Bulma walked past him, her side grazing his, and he clenched his teeth at the contact.
+Bulma approached, her side grazing his as she slipped past, and he clenched his teeth at the contact.